 Quality Management

-NHS England Workforce, Transformation & Education (WT&E) Pharmacy London Team use the multi-professional quality standards set out in Health Education England (HEE) Quality Framework as a basis for managing the quality of our programme provision.
-These standards are mapped to the General Pharmaceutical Council’s (GPhC) Standards for the Initial Education and Training of Pharmacists and are, generally, applicable to programmes for all pharmacy trainees.
-We are responsible for the quality management of the Foundation Trainee Pharmacist Programme that we deliver and we adhere to principles set out in the HEE Quality Framework for all other training that we commission or deliver.
+NHS England Workforce, Training and Education (WT&E) Pharmacy London Team use the multi-professional quality standards set out in Education Quality Framework as a basis for managing the quality of our programme provision.
+These standards are generally applicable to programmes for all pharmacy trainees.
+We are responsible for the quality management of the Foundation Trainee Pharmacist Programme that we deliver and we adhere to principles set out in the Education Quality Framework for all other training that we commission or deliver.

 Quality Reviews

-The six review methods to review quality within placement providers are:
+There are six methods to review quality within placement providers.
+These reviews are: Urgent Concern; Risk-based; Multi-professional; Programme; Pathway and Thematic.

 The focus of the review is on educational governance, exploring the quality of education and training across a placement provider, and including all professions which may require focus on a specific area of practice.
 This review may also be used where there is a heightened organisational risk and it may take place more frequently than stipulated where required.